justinethier/cyclone/docs/Garbage-Collector.md

 ## Considerations

-Garbage collection papers generally are silent on when to actually start the collection cycle, presumably leaving this up to the implementation.
+Garbage collection papers are generally silent on when to actually start the collection cycle - presumably leaving this up to the implementation.
 Cyclone checks the amount of free memory as part of its cooperation code.
 A major GC cycle is started if the amount of free memory dips below a threshold.

 # Limitations and Looking Ahead